EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/d16a1-headgasket-and-timing-belt/index.md

 ---
-title: "D16A1 Headgasket and Timing Belt"
+title: "Replacing a D16A1 Headgasket and Timing Belt"
 date: 2022-02-17
 series: "88 Integra Build"
 type: post